 The impact of HIV/AIDS on the macroeconomic environment takes two dimensions, namely the direct and indirect costs (Balyamujura et al, 2000: 14).

 Direct costs are the costs of treatment associated with HIV related illness.
-They usually have serious implications for health care budgets, since the government has to pour out a lot of money to cover the growing population of the people infected and affected by HIV/AIDS – this may lead to the increase of taxes and/or cutting the budget of other departments to finance.
+They usually have serious implications for health care budgets, since the government has to pour out a lot of money to cover the growing population of the people infected and affected by HIV/AIDS – this may lead to the increase of taxes and/or cutting the budget of other departments.

 Indirect costs refer to loss of value of production, the loss of current wages, the loss of the present value of future earnings, training cost of new staff, high staff turn-over, cost of absenteeism, higher recruitment costs, the drainage of savings, amongst others.
 However, such indicators are very difficult to measure since they can also be affected by other factors in the economy.

 ING Barings has identified seven ‘key impact channels’ that link the demographic effects of AIDS to the South African economy (2000):